 A recent report from the National Institute on Drug Abuse (NIDA) indicated alcohol abuse is dangerously high among returning veterans, increasing their vulnerability to other abuses, such as illicit drugs or behaviors such as drinking and driving.
 The eight-week project targets 10-20 veterans, who range in age from 19 to 64 and are living with a traumatic brain injury and/or post traumatic stress syndrome.
 Results from this study will be used to create a larger study.

 With their therapist nearby, veterans will wear a virtual reality helmet to place them in the environments.
 Using a controller, participants will navigate bar settings, parties or convenient stores where avatars will personalize their interaction, addressing the veteran by name and allowing him or her to practice coping skills.
 There also is an environment where the participant is home alone.

 "This will be a full-sensory experience where participants will see items that may trigger their alcohol cravings, such as food or cigarettes.
 They'll hear sporting events on televisions, glasses clinking or the murmur of bar patrons.
 They'll also smell the food, smoke or their alcoholic drink of choice," Bordnick said.
 "This experience is as close to the real thing as possible, but conducted in a safe clinical environment with their therapist."

 Bordnick is a pioneer in virtual reality research for use to assess and treat addictions and phobias.
 Through grants from National Institute on Alcohol Abuse and Alcoholism, National Institute on Drug Abuse, the National Institutes of Health and others, Bordnick has used virtual reality environments to study smoking and alcohol addictions, post traumatic stress in returning veterans.

-More information: See More About the Virtual Reality Lab and Patrick Bordnick, www.uh.edu/features/on-campus/… al-reality/index.php
+See More About the Virtual Reality Lab and Patrick Bordnick, www.uh.edu/features/on-campus/virtual-reality/index.php